Watch the VUCAVU.eDUCATION Showreel video!

 MORE ABOUT

-ANNUAL INSTITUTIONAL SUBSCRIPTIONS - LAUNCHING IN JANUARY 2026!
+INSTITUTIONAL SUBSCRIPTIONS - LAUNCHED IN JANUARY 2026!

-- VUCAVU.education is an institutional subscription service that allows for postsecondary educational access to a selection of film and video works from VUCAVU's shared catalogue via web proxy technology.
+VUCAVU.education is an institutional subscription service that allows for post-secondary educational access to a selection of film and video works from VUCAVU's shared catalogue via web proxy technology.

 - If you are a librarian or are an educator interested in a trial of VUCAVU.education, you can CONTACT US here.

-Note: We don't currently offer institutional subscriptions to elementary or secondary institutions but we can offer one-off licensing and Private Page options (see below).
+- Note: We don't currently offer institutional subscriptions to elementary or secondary institutions but we can offer one-off licensing and Private Page options (see below).

 Explore VUCAVU’s content partner collections to find our more about their extensive film and video catalogues.